A Survey on Speech Large Language Models for Understanding: Toward General Speech Understanding: Emergence and Evolution of Speech LLMs

-In addition to high accuracy and robustness, this paradigm also addresses structural limitations of conventional systems by unifying perception and reasoning within a single framework~\cite{fathullah2024prompting, yang2024mala}.
-Given its scalability and its alignment with the trend of reusing pretrained language models, continuous modeling has become an increasingly important approach in recent Speech LLM research.
+Although this paradigm can achieve high accuracy in specific tasks, it also introduces certain challenges.
+When the amount of training data or task diversity is limited, the model is prone to overfitting~\cite{fang2025lowresourcedomainadaptationspeech, 11010998}.
+Moreover, when integrating with generative modules, it often requires stronger data-driven support or assistance from discrete modeling approaches ~\cite{chen2025minmo, wu2025step}.
+Given its scalability and its alignment with the trend of reusing pretrained language models~\cite{fathullah2024prompting, yang2024mala}, continuous modeling has become an increasingly important approach in recent Speech LLM research.
 This paper, therefore, primarily focuses on continuous sequence modeling, while offering comparative insights into discrete token-based alternatives.